 “Interest Rate” means rate of interest applicable to any amounts due and not paid under the terms of this Agreement as set forth in Section 16.

-“Market Price” is the price agreed to (i) by any third party for the purchase from EPMI in a Back-to-Back Transaction, (ii) the price paid by EPMI in any EPMI Transaction or (iii) by any third party pursuant to any Structured Transaction.
+“Market Price” is the price agreed to (i) by any third party for the sale or purchase to or from EPMI or MDEA in a Back-to-Back Transaction, (ii) the price paid by EPMI in any EPMI Transaction or (iii) by any third party pursuant to any Structured Transaction.

-“Marketing Committee” means the committee comprised of representatives of EPMI and MDEA established pursuant to Section 12 of this Agreement which is charged with the obligation of establishing and monitoring the strategy and policies related to this Agreement.
+“Marketing Committee” means the committee comprised of representatives of EPMI and MDEA established pursuant to Section 4 of this Agreement which is charged with the obligation of establishing and monitoring the strategy and policies related to this Agreement.

 “Market Proceeds” is the aggregate amount of money payable (at the Market Price) under all Back-to-Back Transactions and EPMI Transactions.“Marketing Strategy” means the strategy developed jointly by EPMI and MDEA and approved by the Marketing Committee, consistent with the Trading and Risk Policy, that is intended to maximize the profitability and savings associated with the Facilities.